 The Tube Screamer TS808 by Ibanez is the most famous overdrive guitar pedal.
 It is suitable for blues and all range of rock music, adding a classic standard tone characterized by the tubelike distortion, good sustain, and smooth overdrive.
 The frequency response is tailored to emphasize the mid frequencies, creating a hump that helps to keep the guitar sound over the general mix of the band.

 In terms of electronic design, the hit of the pedal remains on how the signal is filtered and distorted over the stages.
 The clever schematic is easy to understand and prone to modifications.
 The circuit was designed in 1979-1980 by S. Tamura, a Japanese Engineer working for Nisshin Onpa/Maxon, an Original Equipment Manufacturer for Ibanez.

 Due to the pedal success, several versions and reissues were released over the years with small circuit variations.
-This article is focused in the first design, which is considered the most sound attractive: the Ibanez Tube Screamer TS808.
+This article is focused on the first design, which is considered the most attractive: the Ibanez Tube Screamer TS808.

 1. Tube Screamer Schematic.

 1.1.1 JFET Switch Operation.

 1.4.3 High Pass Filter in the Feedback Loop.

 1.4.4 Low Pass Filter in the Feedback Loop.

 1.5 Tone/Volume Control.